Kaixhin/imitation-learning/README.md

 ```
 where `hyperparam_opt` specifies the hyperparameter search space.

-### Seed sweep
+### Hyperparameter sweep

-TODO: Fix seed sweep

-A seed sweep can be performed as follows:
+A hyperparameter sweep can be performed as follows:
 ```sh
 python main.py -m algorithm=GAIL env=hopper seed=1,2,3,4,5
 ```
-or via the existing bash script:
+or via the existing bash script (TODO: Maybe remove or otherwise document better):
 ```sh
 ./scripts/run_seed_experiments.sh ALG ENV
 ```

-The results will be available in `./outputs/ALG_ENV_seed_sweeper` folder (note that running this code twice will overwrite the previous results).
+Results will be saved in `outputs/ALGO_ENV_sweep/m-d_H-M-S` with a subdirectory (named by job number) for each run.

 ## Results